 Do You REALLY Know What You're Doing?

-Even if you know the basics, keeping up-to-date on the tools and innovations can be a full time job in itself.
-It's easier for a digital ad agency to keep up with these changes because they have a full time staff.
+Even if you know the basics, keeping up-to-date on the tools and innovations can be a full-time job in itself.
+It's easier for a digital ad agency to keep up with these changes because they have full-time employees, a team of experts with a range of expertise whose job it is to do exactly this.
 But when it's only you… well, there's a lot of info to cram in your head.
 And having just the knowledge won't always suffice.
 There's a lot of trial and error often involved to get things right.
 Having experience is critical.

 What if You Screw Something Up?
 Then What?

 It's Friday night, 11:30 pm.
 Making a few adjustments and suddenly… Oh NO!
 Something went wrong and down goes your website.
-You search for the piece of code that is the culprit, but an hour into it, you're more confused now than when you began.
-Who you gonna call?
+You search for the piece of custom code that is the culprit, but an hour into it, you're more confused now than when you began.
+Who are you gonna call?
 The Ghostbusters?
 A friend?
 Your geeky nephew?
 Some guy you met in a chat room?
 Your neighbor who hears you screaming out of your window at midnight?

 Do You Speak Geek?
 (Hosting and Tech Support)

 If you're going to manage your own website, then you'll have to deal with very smart, nerdy people who drink too much soda and have little patience if you don't talk their language.
 If they say to you “It looks like a 500 internal server error, just refresh the DNS and you should be up again in 24 to 48” and that sounds ‘Greek' to you… you're close.
 Just drop the ‘r'.